Data protection statement

-We use „cookies“ on our website. „Cookies” are text files that are stored in the internet browser or by the internet browser on the retrieving computer system.
+We use only technically necessary „cookies“ on our website. „Cookies” are text files that are stored in the internet browser or by the internet browser on the retrieving computer system.
 When you call up a website, a cookie can be stored on the operating system of the computer you use.
 This cookie includes a characteristic string that allows a definite identification of the browser when you call up the website again.

 In case cookies for our website are deactivated, it is possible that you cannot use all functions of the website to full extent.